sowsri1218/AWSAlertWizard/README.md

  **4.Monitor Alerts:**

-   Check your verified email for weather alert notifications.
+   Check the verified email for weather alert notifications.